 One of the criticisms of the "IT for the masses" movement is that, in practice, it merely reproduces and even exaggerates existing social inequities.
 For example, I recall one IT kiosk located in the home of the head man of a relatively poor agricultural community.
-Already, this man of generous proportions and obvious self-confidence owned the only color TV in the village and the largest house in the village, while he and his extended family controlled a disproportionate amount of the best agricultural land in the area, employing many landless laborers for its cultivation.
-Placing the local infokiosk in his home made sense in many ways: he had access to the entire village; the devices and connections were secure; he already owned a telephone and a generator; he was of the highest caste; and he could deal more readily than most villagers with the organizers of the project.
-Now, he owns the only computer in the village.
+Already, this man of generous proportions and obvious self-confidence owned the only color TV in the village and the largest house in the village, while he (and his extended family) controlled a disproportionate amount of the best agricultural land in the area, employing many landless laborers for its cultivation.
+Placing the local infokiosk in his home made sense in many ways: he had access to the entire village; the devices and connections were secure; he already owned a telephone and a generator; he was of the highest caste; his voice was the loudest in the village panchayat, and he could deal more readily than most villagers with the organizers of the project.
+And now, he owns the only computer in the village.

-But if one asks whether social equity, the empowerment of the poor and of women, will be promoted by this location of the infokiosk, the answer must surely be "no".
+But if one asks whether social justice, the reduction of caste inequalities, the empowerment of the poor or of women will be promoted by this location of the infokiosk, the answer must surely be "no".
 In this case, existing inequities were simply confirmed by the IT project.
 Similar problems arise with regard to caste and gender inequalities.
 In another project, an infokiosk was placed in a village whose inhabitants found the presence of dalits, to say nothing of their use of the infokiosks, intolerable.
 A dalit community a few kilometers away found itself unable to use the agricultural and informational resources offered.
 The dalit response was admirable in this case - the dalit community organized itself to build a local infokiosk, to approach the infokiosk's provider, and to obtain training for some of the more educated women in the community.
 On the day I visited, it inaugurated with great ceremony an infokiosk of its own.

-Similar issues arise with regard to gender inequalities, especially in those areas of India and other countries where women are less educated, poorer, harder-worked, and secluded from public gains.
-One of the positive results of the Grameen Bank cell phone experiment in Bangladesh (whatever its limitations), was that the use of female operators in a traditional Islamic community enabled women to escape at times from the prison of their homes, to obtain income of their own, and to improve their conditions vis-à-vis men.
+Similar issues arise with regard to gender inequalities, especially in those areas of India and other countries where women are less educated, poorer, harder-worked, and secluded from public life.
+One of the positive results of the Grameen Bank cell phone experiment in Bangladesh (whatever its limitations), was that the use of female operators in a traditional Islamic community enabled women to escape at times from the prison of their homes, to obtain small incomes of their own, and thus to improve their conditions vis-à-vis men.